cisnes/BITCORN-Multinode/README.md

     systemctl restart bitcorn_n2

-As always, replace "bitcorn" with your coin and the number with the node failing.
-This will kickstart it and it will say something like: "Bitcorn server starting" if it's successful.
+As always, replace the number with the number of the node failing.
+This will kickstart it and will say something like: "Bitcorn server starting" if it's successful.

 This error can also appear if you did not enter the correct Masternode private key, make sure you entered a valid key and try again.
+If you still have no luck, reach out to Pineapple#5750 and he will take care of your node.

 ###